MadCat108/mac-audio-delay/README.md

 # Audio Delay for macOS

-A small native macOS app that plays system audio through speakers or headphones after a configurable fixed delay.
-It is designed for secure browser streams that cannot be opened directly by VLC or another player.
+A native macOS app that plays system audio through speakers or headphones after a configurable fixed delay.

 The signal path is entirely native: